![]() |

 Política Internacional will follow the guidelines of COPE (the Committee On Publication Ethics) in case of suspicion or allegation of plagiarism, both in a manuscript submitted for evaluation and in an article already published.

 The journal Política Internacional will verify through the anti-plagiarism tools Plagiarisma and Editpad that the manuscripts received do not contain undeclared content of previous articles by the authors themselves (self-plagiarism), or by others (plagiarism), in order to ensure compliance with the quality and ethical standards of the publication, and to maintain the original and unpublished nature of the published results.
 The programs generate a report, highlighting the percentage coincidence between the uploaded article and the published material.
-To detect plagiarism of graphic resources, the journal uses the TinEye service.
+To detect plagiarism of graphic resources, the journal uses the TinEye service and ImageTwin or Proofig for generative AI.

 Ethics and malpractice statement